evil-cheetah-edu/american-river-college/CISP 440 - Discrete Structures for Computer Science/1. Truth Table/README.md

 ## Specifications
 All necessary specification are located in `main.cpp` file within the comments.
+In addition to that, please, review [zyBooks - Requirements](./zyBooks%20-%20Requirements.pdf)
 ___
 `Requirements`:
 Implement the following function according to the description located in `main.cpp`: